 VMTA offers a competitive opportunity for young composers.
 VMTA arranges for professional composers to evaluate student compositions.
 A state winner is selected and that student’s musical work is forwarded on to the Eastern Division representing Vermont.
 Eastern Division winners compete nationally.
 Find entry requirements and application here.
 The application deadline is usually mid-September.
 See details at Events Calendar

 Biennial Community Service Play-a-thon

 In addition, a Monster Concert is offered biennially.
 For this event, a guest conductor directs a large number of piano students playing together on many pianos, much like an orchestra.
-The next Monster Concert will be held in 2021.
+The next Monster Concert will be held in late January 2023.

 Vermont Music Teachers Association Fall Conference

 Every other year, the VMTA holds a conference featuring a guest speaker.
 Topics range widely on pedagogical subjects.
 It is a great way to connect with colleagues and learn about current topics.
 Details and registration information can be found in the Events Calendar and in the VMTA Newsletter in the months preceding the events.